 While Saharan dust occasionally reaches the UK, it rarely causes anything more noticeable than a vivid sunset or dust deposits on cars; dust is a much more significant issue in arid and semi-arid regions of the world.
 Dust storms vary in size and intensity from small dust devils, to very intense but localised dust storms, known as Haboobs, which are severe enough to bring almost all activity to a standstill.
 The largest dust events can extend over thousands of miles, and while these are not usually as severe as Haboobs, they can reduce visibility enough to significantly impair civil and military aviation over large areas.
 Exposure to atmospheric dust can also have impacts on human health; outbreaks of meningitis in Africa are linked to dust storms, although the exact mechanism is not well understood.

-The Met Office dust forecasting capability is an application of the dust model (PDF, 504 kB) developed for Climate research using the Met Office Unified Model.
+The Met Office dust forecasting capability is an application of the dust model developed for Earth System Science research using the Met Office Unified Model.
 Dust is emitted in the model according to a set of equations based primarily on wind tunnel observations; dust is emitted when strong winds blow over dry bare soil surfaces.
 This dust is then transported by the model's 3-dimensional winds and removed by gravitational settling, turbulent mixing and falling rain.
 In order to correctly represent the emission, transport and settling of dust it is important to represent the variability of the sizes of different dust particles; we do this by emitting and transporting up to 6 different dust tracers, each with different representative sizes.

 During the initial testing of the global dust forecasting system a dust event reached the South West of England, including Met Office Headquarters in Exeter, providing an ideal case study to demonstrate the new dust forecasting capability.
 On the 4th April, a group of thunderstorms formed over the Atlas Mountains in Morocco, generating a small cyclonic circulation which lifted a large amount of dust.
 This dust was then blown over Spain and into the Atlantic, reaching the South West of England on the 7th April.